Buy Endless Summer Blue Hydrangea Online

 This pink or blue hydrangea variety quite literally brings you an endless summer with its prolific blooms—flowering at least twice a summer!
 Endless Summer® may be blue, pink, or lavender, depending on the soil pH in which it is grown.

 Each flower cluster or mop head is like a bouquet in and of itself.
 Nothing heralds the arrival of spring-like hydrangea flowers!

-Hydrangeas are not only beautiful and delicate looking but are also cold-hardy and drought tolerant.
-Hydrangea is also a deciduous shrub with dense growth pattern and a rounded shape overall.
+Hydrangeas are not only beautiful and delicate looking but are also cold-hardy and drought-tolerant.
+Hydrangea is also a deciduous shrub with a dense growth pattern and a rounded shape overall.
 The leaves of Hydrangea Endless Summer are dark to medium green with a slight glossy sheen.
-The leaves are large and well veined.
+The leaves are large and well-veined.
 They start out rounded and taper to a delicate point.

 The large flower clusters are a great addition to flower arrangements fresh or dried.
 They are often used in interior design and event decorating.